John of DC Birding Blog started a cool new birding meme, possibly the first such meme ever, and promptly tagged me with it.

-After careful consultation, the Core Team chose to restrict our list to ABA-area birds we’ve seen, though not necessarily birds we’ve seen in the ABA-area, if that makes sense.
-All these beauties get asterisks as well as bonus commentary:
+After careful consultation, the Core Team chose to restrict our list to ABA-area birds we’ve seen, though not necessarily birds we’ve seen in the ABA-area, if that makes sense:

 Northern Gannet — Other seabirds wish they could be this smooth and polished.

 Common Loon — Though I’m also a big fan of Northern and White-cheeked Pintails, loons in breeding plumage are the class of the waterfowl category.

 Hooded Warbler — How can we pick just one warbler?
 Virtually every spring male is an aesthetic masterpiece.
 But Sara loves the strong colors of this bright yellow and black songbird.

 Since we restricted the list above to birds in the ABA area, we couldn’t mention Neotropical delights like toucans or mot-mots.
 However, any account of our favorite birds would be incomplete without a mention of the Blue-gray Tanager.
 The only thing better than spotting one of these ethereal beauties is spotting a treeful!